UtolsoLoteriKutya/Power-management-with-alarm-for-Raspberry-Pi3B-/README.md

 <p class=MsoNormal><span lang=EN-TT style='mso-ansi-language:EN-TT'><o:p>&nbsp;</o:p></span></p>

 <p class=MsoNormal><span lang=EN-TT style='mso-ansi-language:EN-TT'>The power
-button has got two function.
+button has got two functions.
 One is to manually generate an interrupt to wake up the system, the other is to create a signal for the Rpi (via the GPIO) to shut down if it's pressed during the on state.<o:p></o:p></span></p>